Duty Station: Addis Ababa

 THE UNITED NATIONS DOES NOT CHARGE A FEE AT ANY STAGE OF THE RECRUITMENT PROCESS (APPLICATION, INTERVIEW MEETING, PROCESSING, OR TRAINING).
 THE UNITED NATIONS DOES NOT CONCERN ITSELF WITH INFORMATION ON APPLICANTS’ BANK ACCOUNTS.

-Locations: Addis Ababa, Ethiopia Country Program Office Organization: PATH Deadline: April 24, 2026 Job Description PATH…
+Location: Addis Ababa, Ethiopia Organization: Sequa gGmbH Deadline: June 23, 2026 Job Description sequa gGmbH is…